robiningelbrecht/strava-activities-template/README.md

 #### [2023-11-13]

-* Changed activity drawer with to modal
+* Changed activity drawer with modal

 #### [2023-11-09]